Last Updated on August 26, 2020 by queenie mak

 Pin it on your Pinterest board for later!

-I’ll show you exactly what you need to try when you are taking your first trip to Taiwan and exactly where to find them.
-You can easily create your own food tour around a specific city or even the whole country.
+And if this is your first time experiencing the Taiwan food culture, I’ll show you exactly what you need to try and exactly where to find them.
+You can easily create your own Taiwanese food tour around a specific city or even the whole country.
 So use this Taiwan food guide however you wish!

 Niu Rou Mian (牛肉麵)

-A must-try in Taiwan.
-The classic beef with noodles in a soup broth.
-The cut of beef varies but usually, it is a beef shank.
-The broth has many layers of flavours that complement well with the plain noodle.
-A portion of beef noodle is quite generous.
+The classic beef with noodles in a soup broth is a must-try in Taiwan.
+The cut of beef varies but most restaurants like to cook beef shank to pair with the bouncy noodles.
+And the broth has many layers of flavours that complement well with the noodle.

 Where to eat Niu Rou Mian